Before there was the plant nursery she manages with other local women, and the rice they grow to supplement their… Read More

 The good news is that, over the past decade, the government of Côte d’Ivoire has worked hard to be a global leader on combating climate change.
 President Alassane Ouattara signed the UN New York Declaration on Forests in 2014 and committed to restore the national forest cover to 20 percent of the territory by 2030.

 Over the past two years, the government has accelerated action to create a strong enabling environment for deforestation-free agriculture.
 A new forest law has been promulgated by the President.
-Application decrees are progressively being taken in order to implement the Forest Preservation, Restoration and Extension policy et to ensure environmentally sustainable cocoa production.
+Application decrees are progressively being taken in order to implement the Forest Preservation, Restoration and Extension policy and to ensure environmentally sustainable cocoa production.
 A map on forest cover and land-use has been updated and shared to support improved planning and increased investment in agro-forestry.
 Social and environmental safeguards have been put in place to ensure the rights of farmers are respected under the Cocoa & Forests initiative.

 With the new forest policies, the government of Côte d’Ivoire established a unique process of engaging with companies, farmer organizations, environmental groups, and technical and financial partners to invite feedback.
 It has used this to develop a strategy and operational guidance for implementation.
 The Côte d’Ivoire government has also put in place a robust governance structure to ensure the engagement and participation of all stakeholders.
 This structure includes a key partner: the Conseil du Café Cacao, who fully plays its crucial role of regulation, stabilization, and development of the sector.
 This high level of cooperation between industry, government, and key partners is enabling businesses to better plan their activities and investments to combat deforestation.